vinaydhegde/testdriven-site/src/_posts/course/2017-01-26-06_react-router.md

 type: course
 ---

-In this lesson, we'll wire up routing in our React App to manage navigation between different components so the end user has unique pages to interact with...
+In this lesson, we'll wire up routing in the React app to manage navigation between different components so the end user has unique pages to interact with...

 ---